Inch of water

 Inches of water is a non-SI unit for pressure.
 It is also given as inches of water gauge (iwg or in.w.g.), inches water column (inch wc, in.
-WC, " wc, etc. or just wc or WC), inAq, Aq, or inH_{2}O. The units are conventionally used for measurement of certain pressure differentials such as small pressure differences across an orifice, or in a pipeline or shaft, or before and after a compressor in an HVAC unit.
+WC, " wc, etc. or just wc or WC), inAq, Aq, or inH_{2}O. The units are conventionally used for measurement of certain pressure differentials such as small pressure differences across an orifice, or in a pipeline or shaft, or before and after a coil in an HVAC unit.